farlee2121/DevEssentialsBlog/content/posts/2022-04-24-CI-and-Refactoring.md

 tags:
 - Continuous Integration
 - Refactoring
+title: "Continuous Integration and Refactoring: How to constructively develop against a single branch"
 ---

-# Continuous Integration and Refactoring: How to constructively develop against a single branch

 Continuous Integration (CI) is a hot buzzword.
 I've had a general sense of it for a while, but [Refactoring](https://refactoring.com/) chapter two brought its place into sharp focus, mainly through Preparatory Refactoring.